Marginal gains

 Best marginal gains

-Because we exclude that the condition improves, the improvements of these materials only affect lower air resistance, lower rolling resistance or slope resistance and no higher power is delivered.
+Now what if we make these options even more concrete and look at things that you can buy and for which you don’t need to put effort in?
+In that case, a better cycling position or improvement of mental preparation and cycling technique are irrelevant, and we only look at better material.
+So, what are the best marginal gains that money can buy?Because we exclude that the condition improves, the improvements of these materials only affect lower air resistance, lower rolling resistance or slope resistance and no higher power is delivered.
 The extent to which performance improves depends on the type of goal.
-It makes a big difference whether the goal is a 40-kilometer time trial on the flat or a 13.8-kilometer Alpine col like the Alpe d’Huez.
+It makes a big difference whether the goal is a 40-kilometer time trial on the flat or a 13.8-kilometer Alpine col like the Alpe d'Huez.
 The level, weight and stature of the cyclist are also decisive.
 A better cyclist, for example, cycles more power and simply benefits more from aerodynamic improvements, because the air resistance increases quadratically at a higher speed.
 Therefore, we cannot avoid cutting some corners and assume an average cyclist with an average stature and condition.
 With that cyclist we cycle in beautiful windless conditions with 20 degrees at sea level.

-Now, our cyclist barely needs an hour for the time trial and it takes just over an hour to climb the Alpe d’Huez.
+Now, our cyclist barely needs an hour for the time trial and it takes just over an hour to climb the Alpe d'Huez

 Of course, we'd also like to see the marginal gains (improvements) put in perspective with costs per each intervention.